 Q1: Susan, tell us about the Florida Blue Foundation and how it supports the Florida Blue mission of helping Floridians in their pursuit of health?

-Susan: In 2018, the Florida Blue Foundation will celebrate thirteen (13) years of presenting the Sapphire Awards to individuals, programs and organizations in community health.
-The first set of honorees were in 2005 and since that year, eighty-eight (88) Sapphire Awards, totaling more than $4.2 million, have been awarded to individuals, programs and organizations from across Florida.
-Click here to see the Sapphire Award Winners from 2005-2017.
+Susan: In 2020, the Florida Blue Foundation will celebrate fifteen (15) years of presenting the Sapphire Awards to individuals, programs, and organizations in community health.
+The first set of honorees were in 2005 and since that year, eighty-eight (88) Sapphire Awards, totaling more than $5 million, have been awarded to individuals, programs, and organizations from across Florida.
+Click here to see the Sapphire Award Winners from 2005-2019.

 Q3.
 What is the Foundation’s philanthropic philosophy?